HathorNetwork/hathor-explorer/QA.md

 1. The url now is `/tokens`
 1. Confirm there are 10 rows and a search box in the main page
 1. There is no realtime update expectation here
-1. Verify that some columns allow ordering by clicking on their header: Name, Symbol and Created At.
+1. Verify that some columns allow ordering by clicking on their header: Name, Symbol, Fee model, and Created At.
 1. Click on one of those and validate that the list is updated correctly, even with elements that were not visible and not even loaded before ( for example, "Created at" descending/ascending )
 1. Click on the "Next" button and confirm that the tokens list has changed
 1. Confirm also that the url has not changed, and will not replicate this exact state if shared to another window